Multiple Sclerosis: Causes, Symptoms & Natural Support Strategies

 Carminatives are herbs that help to improve digestive health by reducing pathogens in the gut, stimulating the production of stomach acid, bile and pancreatic enzymes and modulating the gut microbiome.

 Examples of these herbs include turmeric, ginger, oregano, garlic, basil, thyme and rosemary.
-These herbs are help to improve digestion, reduce inflammation and support a healthy brain.
+These herbs help to improve digestion, reduce inflammation and support a healthy brain.
 There are a number of ways to use these that I discuss in the following image.
 I like putting the herbs on foods, using herbal teas, fermented foods and essential oils.

 Ground Your Body: